On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Problem statement and summary of the results (constructive conditions on QPE free parameters)

 \item Given that the problem Hamiltonian is naturally expressed as a Linear Combination of Unitaries (LCU),

 where $H_\beta$ are unitaries defined from tensor products of Pauli operators acting on the system qubits, the third case considers:

-This third case does not require any prior knowledge on the energy or the initial state, making it the most common method.
-It usually leads to the smallest $t$ value. \end{itemize} {Note that $t$ tends to diminish as the size $N_S$ of the system increases.} \item \textbf{$N$ condition (sections \ref{sec:phase}, \ref{sec:morephasequbits} and \ref{sec:phase2}).} Once $t$ defined and the ambiguity on $\lceil E_0 t \rceil$ removed, we can set accordingly the number of phase qubits.
-Using QPE, we expect the ground (or any other) energy estimation to reach the chemical accuracy,
+This third case does not require any prior knowledge on the energy or the initial state and avoids eigen-phases folding due to the modulo $1$ in (\ref{E_j}) (a component of QPE phase degeneracy), making it the most common option.
+It usually leads to the smallest $t$ value, which is not a problem (e.g., we will demonstrate that our conditions lead to an independence on $t$ of the required resources for the Trotterized version of QPE). \end{itemize} {Note that in all cases $t$ tends to diminish as the size $N_S$ of the system increases.} \item \textbf{$N$ condition (section \ref{sec:phase}).} Once $t$ defined and the ambiguity on $\lceil E_0 t \rceil$ removed, we can set accordingly the number of phase qubits.
+Using QPE, we expect the ground (or any other) energy estimation to reach the chemical precision,

 For that, we will demonstrate the following condition must be satisfied: